 - Scalp conditions: A scalp infection, such as ringworm, or scalp psoriasis can lead to hair loss.

 - Medications: Some medications doctors prescribe for arthritis, heart conditions, depression, high blood pressure, and gout may have side effects that cause hair loss.

 - Cancer treatment: Having chemotherapy or receiving radiotherapy, particularly to the head and neck areas, may cause hair loss within weeks of starting a course of treatment.

 - Stress: During times of extreme stress, people may notice temporary hair thinning.

 - Sexually transmitted infections (STIs): Without treatment, an STI, such as syphilis, may cause patches of hair loss on the scalp, eyebrows and facial hair.

-- Nutrient deficiencies: Being deficient in certain nutrients, such as iron, protein, zinc, or biotin, may cause noticeable hair loss.
+- Nutrient deficiencies: Being deficient in certain nutrients, such as iron, zinc, or biotin, may cause noticeable hair loss.

 Types of male hair loss

 Several types of male hair loss exist.
 However, male pattern baldness is the most common type in men, affecting up to 80% of males by the age of 80.
 Male pattern hair loss has characteristics such as thinning hair at the crown of the head and a receding hairline.

 - Alopecia areata